OpenMathLib/OpenBLAS/README.md

 If you compile this lib with USE_OPENMP=1, you should set OMP_NUM_THREADS environment variable.
 OpenBLAS ignores OPENBLAS_NUM_THREADS and GOTO_NUM_THREADS with USE_OPENMP=1.

-### Set the number of threads with calling functions.
+### Set the number of threads on runtime.

-Examples:
+We provided the below functions to controll the number of threads on runtime.
+So far, we didn't support changing the number of threads on Windows.
+On Windows, these functions are dummy.

     void goto_set_num_threads(int num_threads);